Amazon, Rite Aid cap purchase of emergency contraceptives - KTVZ

 A similar policy went into effect Monday at the drugstore chain Rite Aid, which has limited the purchase of Plan B pills to three units per customer due to increased demand, a company spokesperson said.
 The limit applies to both in-store and online purchases.

 Emergency contraception is different from abortion pills used to end a pregnancy.
 Plan B, which can be obtained without a prescription, contains a concentrated dose of the same drug found in many regular birth control pills.
 If a woman takes Plan B within 72 hours of unprotected sex, she can lower the risk of pregnancy significantly.
-But if she’s already pregnant, the pill has no effect.
+The federally approved label also says it may prevent a fertilized egg from attaching to the womb.
+But researchers with the American College of Obstetricians and Gynecologists have said its unlikely to have that effect.

+A large Missouri hospital chain briefly stopped providing Plan B due to confusion over whether the state’s abortion ban could put doctors at risk of criminal charges for providing it.
+St. Luke’s Health Kansas City said Wednesday, however, that it would resume offering the medication.

 “Retailers are being cautious.
 They are trying to manage it,” said Neil Saunders, managing director at GlobalData Retail.
 “But I don’t think there are chronic shortages.”